 If you're having trouble increasing the intensity then variety is the next thing to try!
 Variety in a fitness routine is just as important as increasing the intensity.
 So don't be afraid to change things up!

 If your workout routine has been the same for over a month then try something new.
 Incorporate new types of workouts into your routine.
-If you only do strength training try to incorporate a cardio-focused day once a week.
-Try a HIIT workout, run, cycle - Find a cardio workout you enjoy and do it.
+If your main focus is on weight lifting try to incorporate a cardio-focused day once a week.
+Try a HIIT workout, running, cycling - Find a cardio workout you enjoy and do it.
 It can be incorporated into your routine as an 'active rest day'.
 So on the days you're not lifting, do some cardio.
+If your main focus is on cardio, take a step back and implement resistance training in your routine.
+Hitting the weights actually benefits your weight loss efforts because as muscle mass increases, so does your metabolic rate.
+And a boost in your resting metabolic rate will help you burn calories even after you're working – a huge win-win!

 Adjust your diet